-The next two specimens are from near Wilcannia, NSW.
+The two specimens above were photographed near Wilcannia, NSW.

-Also called the Sand Monitor or Goulds Goanna/Monitor.
+Also called the Sand Monitor or Gould's Goanna/Monitor.
 This species is often confused with the Yellow Spotted Monitor Varanus panoptes.
 This species widely ranges throughout most of Australia except the far southeastern portion.
-The subspecies V. g. flavirufus is found in the arid interior portions.
+The subspecies Varanus gouldii flavirufus is found in the arid interior.

 This half grown Sand goanna is possibly Varanus gouldii flavirufus or intermediate between the 2 subspecies